Apostolique/WisdomDump/README.md

 * Time doesn't fly and life isn't short.
 * Everything that can be said can be said badly.
 * Ants have a super power when it comes to memory.
 Their memory is stored physically on the ground.
 If the ground gets disturbed, they forget permanently.
+* One of the ability I value the most in this information age is scanning.
+Scanning is going through large bodies of text and extracting the information you need quickly.
+The more you know about a subject, the faster you can scan, targeting specific keywords.